-Whether it’s chronic low back pain, knee problems, hip impingement or ankle sprains, you are probably familiar with injuries.
+Whether it’s chronic low back pain, knee problems, hip impingement, or ankle sprains you are probably familiar with high injury rates in gymnastics.

 Perfect technique and adequate progression is a must, and you need to strength train at least one to two times a week year-round to produce visible results on the carpet.

 Another great benefit of lifting weights is increased bone density.
 If you don’t want gymnasts to be fragile, you need to put a moderate amount of stress on their skeleton.

 Jumps are one part of the equation, weightlifting with perfect form is the other.
 Doing too much of it could be a bad thing, but gymnastics without a base of strength is trouble guaranteed.

 Don’t fear the weights: every athlete works hard in the gym, and there is no reason why gymnasts shouldn’t.

 Don’t wait to get seriously hurt to start strength training!